mrl5/rs-tickers/README.md

 $ cat example/watchlist.json | jq -c '.[]' | rs-tickers
 ```

-It will create `ticker.txt` files in `/tmp/watchlist_quotes` that later can be
+It will create `ticker.txt` files in `/tmp/watchlist_quotes` (unless other dir
-read by the spreadsheet.
+is given) that later can be read by the spreadsheet.

 ### UC1: Integration with your favorite spreadsheet program